-How Many Credit Inquiries is Too Many?
+How Many Credit Inquiries Is Too Many?

 how many